Blue Ocean vs. Red Ocean Strategy Examples: Which is Right?

 After reading our blue ocean vs. red ocean strategy examples, you probably already have an idea of which route your company should take.
 Either way, Innovation managers know all too well that implementing an innovation strategy requires a comprehensive inclusive approach.
 For example, attempting to foster innovation without engaging your employees is a contradiction in itself.
 Conversely, once your employees are engaged, they’ll need an accessible pipeline to actualize their ideas.

 Consultation services can be an excellent form of support, but at rready, we believe ingenuity demands more.
 Cohesive innovation management is vital to success.
 You must address engagement (motivation), processes (guidance), and the technology to support it (implementation.)
-Hence, the creation of the KICKBOX program by rready.
+Hence, the creation of the KICKBOX Intrapreneurship program.

-rready provides the platform, methodology, professional services, and strategic support to steer your company’s vessel across the sea of innovation, whether it’s red or blue.
+rready provides innovation management tools to steer your company’s vessel across the sea of innovation, whether it’s red or blue.
 Contact us when you’re ready to embark.

 Get started today